Quuxplusone/Advent/adventure-family-tree/field-guide.md

     _Through the portcullis steps a tall wizard clothed in grey.
 "Be Off!" he commands, raising an arm.
 As the scene fades his distant voice continues "And take your belongings with you!"._

+- SWEN0448: _You're in the Magician's Chamber,
+    a large pentagonal room with a spiral staircase leading up from the center of the room.
+    The magician's staff is leaning against the wall.
+    The Magician is here gesturing frantically in front of the elven door.
+    There is a massive stone Elven door set into the western wall.
+    The surface of the door is covered with indecipherable runes._
+    You must THROW DAGGER to kill the magician, then speak FRIEND to enter.

+    _You're in the magician's tower, a small cluttered room filled with all manner of strange artifacts, the purpose of which cannot be kenned immediately.
+The walls of the chamber are themselves cloaked in shadows which seem to move of their own accord.
+There is one small window in the wall but it is far over your head and lets in a minimum of light.
+Torches set in the wall across from the window supplement the meager light but the entire room seems to disapprove of light and gloom clings to all the corners.
+In the center of the room a spiral staircase descends into to the lower levels of the cave._

 - WOOD0350: The wizard appears only to terminate a "demo game" that has exceeded the maximum turn count. _A large cloud of green smoke appears in front of you.